 1. You need to follow this recipe to the tee – it most probably won’t work if you don’t follow it.

 2. You need good quality milk.
-I like non-homogenized full fat.
 You can purchase your milk on sale and freeze it, this will save you more money.
-Non-homogenized milk is less processed than regular milk.
+Non-homogenized milk is less processed than regular milk, however, in saying that, longlife milk will work great too and is quicker (organic longlife is affordable).

 4. Once you make yoghurt, freeze 80g of it.
 This will be your starter for your next batch.

 5. Use your thermoserver or EziYo if you have one.
 If not use a really thick bowl.
-Wrap it well in a thick blanket, you are trying to keep it at 37C for 12 hours.
+Wrap it well in a thick blanket if doing the TM31 or 5 method), you are trying to keep it at 37C for 8-12 hours.

 Related Recipe: vanilla bean paste